covcom/304CEM/04 Writing Robust Code/README.md

 1. Open the `debug.js` file and remove all the breakpoints from the previous exercise.
 2. Add a new line just before the `list.add('cheese')` instruction and add the `debugger` command.
 3. Run the script using the NodeJS debug sub-command like this `node debug debug.js`, this will run the script in debug mode and pause execution on the first executable line in the script.
+4. To see a list of all the commands type `help`.
-4. use the `c` command to continue execution until you see the line containing the debugger command you entered.
+5. use the `c` command to continue execution until you see the line containing the debugger command you entered.
-5. to explore the variables we need to enter **repl** mode then we can run any JavaScript command.
+6. to explore the variables we need to enter **repl** mode then we can run any JavaScript command.
 Enter `repl`, the cursor will change to `>`.
-6. Now grab a reference to the items in the list using `var a = items.getAll()`.
-Now you can use `console.log(a)` to print to the terminal.
+7. Now print the items in the list using `console.log(list.getAll())`.
+8. Press ctrl+C to return to the debugger then the same twice to exit the debugger.

 ## 5 Unit Testing